couchbaselabs/tuqtng/docs/impl.md

 * mock - uses in memory representation
 * system - a wrapper catalog which is able to introspect the catalog it wraps, and expose the system catalog as additional buckets in a pool named "system"

 The current code will instantiate the type of system catalog that the user requested with the commmand-line arguments.
 Next it will instantiate an instance of the system catalog to wrap the one the user requested.
-Subseqeuntly, all code will use the system catalog implemenation (calls to non-system buckets are passed through to the underlying catalog implemenation)
+Subseqeuntly, all code will use the system catalog implementation (calls to non-system buckets are passed through to the underlying catalog implementation)

 ### Network